Tuesday, September 22, 2015

 By José Alberto Hermosillo

 A timeless epic with a superior “joie de vivre.”
+Powerful, evocative, unforgettable.

 Italian Poster

-The character-driven story centers on Maria (Maria Mercedes Croy) and her brutal working family, who live in a small coffee community on the slopes of the volcano, where the hot weather and the richness of the soil produce some of the World’s best coffee.
+“Ixcanul” is the Mayan word for “Volcano.”
+The character-driven story centers on Maria (Maria Mercedes Croy) and her brutal working family, who live in a small coffee community on the volcano’s slopes.
+The hot weather and rich soil produce some of the world’s best coffee.
 They are the Kakchiquels.

-In the movie “Grandma,” by Paul Weitz (“About a Boy” and “American Pie”), in California, Lily Tomlin’s granddaughter is experiencing the same situation as Maria does in Guatemala.
-The only difference is that the American film is viewed as a comedy, and the one from Central America is viewed as a drama.
+In the movie “Grandma,” by Paul Weitz (“About a Boy” and “American Pie”), in California, Lily Tomlin’s granddaughter is experiencing the same situation as Maria in Guatemala.
+The only difference is that the American film is viewed as a comedy, while the one from Central America is viewed as a drama.

-The Bride’s mother is Juana, excellently played by actress Maria Telón.
+The Bride’s mother is Juana, excellently played by Maria Telón.
 She is teaching her daughter how to be a good wife.

 French Poster